-• Logging JSON data.

-- Audit tables that work across multiple schemae. - A friendly way of pickling Python objects. - User-defined attributes and rare fields, a la hstore.
+- Logging JSON data. - Audit tables that work across multiple schemae. - A friendly (and safer) way of pickling Python objects. - User-defined attributes and rare fields, a la hstore.

-- Admin widgets to go with many of the new types. - hstore and JSON widgets are really only good for debugging. - The unaccent filter which I'm out of time so just read about in the documentation.
+- Admin widgets to go with many of the new types. - hstore and JSON widgets are really only good for debugging.